Psypher1/NoBsTs/README.md

 - use `**?**` to make a parameter optional

 - adding `resolveJsonModule: true` to tsconfig will allow importing from json files

+### Optionals

+- you cannot add anything after an optional